 I’ve been writing since I was a kid.
 (That’s a very long time.
 I’m old, y’all).
 Being a published writer has always been my dream.
 I can’t, in fact, remember a time when I didn’t want to be a writer.
 The difference between that little girl all those years ago and the woman writing this post, comes down to a matter of effort.
 That little girl was very, very lazy.
 She was a procrastinator and spent much of her life wishing for things to happen.
-Now as a thirty-none-of-your-business somewhat grown up, I know that wishing for things, wanting things to happen won’t get you anything but a bit older and a lot more frustrated.
+Now as a somewhat grown up, I know that wishing for things, wanting things to happen won’t get you anything but a bit older and a lot more frustrated.

 I’ve learned a lot during my writing tenure and much of what I’ve learned are things that I had to sort out for myself.
 I’ve made mistakes, but that’s the beauty in growth—we are meant to fail so that we can one day thrive.
 Still, if I were a beginning writer, I’d seek out a few practical rules, guidelines, if you will, on what I should remember as I move forward in my career.
 Here are just a few that I think are invaluable: